jesussalatiel/QA-Automation-Samples/README_NOTES.md

 #####
 **SoapUI:** Is an open-source web testing application for service-oriented architectures (SOA) and representational state transfers (REST).
 Allows testers to execute automated functional, regression, compliance, and load tests on different Web API.
 Supports Multiple Environments easy to switch between QA, DEV and Prod Environments.
 #####
+**HTTP Status Code:**
+- 1xx Informational
+- 2xx Success
+- 3xx Redirection
+- 4xx Client Error
+- 5xx Server Error
+#####
+**Appium:** Is an open source, cross-platform automation testing tool.
+It is used for automating test cases for native, hybrid, and web applications.
+The tool has a major focus on both Android and IOS apps and was only restricted to the mobile application testing domain.
 **Jenkins:**
 Jenkins is an open source automation tool writen in Java.
 It is used to build and test your software projects continuosly making it easier for developers to integrate changes to the project, and making it easier for users to obtain a fresh build.
 Jenkins achieves Continuos Integration (CI) with the helpof plugis.
 Plugins allows the integration of Various DevOps stages.
 If you want to integrate a particular tool, you need to install the plugins for that tool.
 For example: Git, Maven 2 project, Amazon EC2, HTML publisher etc
 #####